openfaas/faas/CONTRIBUTING.md

 * Core Team are expected to attend 1:1 Zoom calls with the Project Lead up to once per month
 * Core Team members will notify the Project Lead and Core Team of any leave of a week or more and set a status in Slack of "away".

 Core Team attend all project meetings and calls.
+Allowances will be made for timezones and other commitments.

 #### Members Team